 The table below shows the types of surgical intervention, as well as the specifics of its implementation:

-A kind of adenotomy Characteristics of surgical treatment
+Type of adenotomy Characteristics of surgical treatment

-PartialOnly part of the tonsil is surgically removed.
+PartialSurgical removal of only part of the tonsil is performed.
 The use of this type of adenotomy is advisable if there are no signs of inflammation of the lymphoid tissue, and its hyperplasia is not significant.
-Partial removal of the nasopharyngeal tonsil minimizes trauma to the soft tissues, preserves the functionality of the lymphoid tissue and ensures rapid postoperative recovery.
+Partial removal of the nasopharyngeal tonsil allows minimizing soft tissue trauma, maintaining the functionality of the lymphoid tissue and ensuring rapid postoperative recovery.

-LaserA modern method of removing adenoids.
-Allows you to get rid of sick nasopharyngeal tonsils with a laser, which quickly excises hyperplastic tissue, but there is no large blood loss.
-Laser removal of adenoids is highly accurate and minimizes trauma to the peripheral tissues, as well as to the nasopharyngeal mucosa.
+LaserModern method of adenoid removal.
+Allows you to get rid of diseased nasopharyngeal tonsils using a laser, which quickly excises hyperplastic tissue, but there is no large blood loss.
+Laser removal of adenoids is characterized by high precision and minimal trauma to the surrounding tissues, as well as the mucous membrane of the nasopharynx.
 The rehabilitation period is 2-3 days.

 CoblationThis type of adenotomy involves the use of a cold plasma apparatus.
-Medical equipment of this type allows painless excision of the nasopharyngeal tonsils, avoiding bleeding, cauterizing the operated area and ensuring the fastest possible recovery of the body.
+Medical equipment of this type allows for painless excision of the nasopharyngeal tonsils, avoiding bleeding, cauterizing the operated area and ensuring the fastest possible recovery of the body.

 Advantages and disadvantages of removing adenoids in a child